prominenceai/deepstream-services-library/docs/installing-dependencies.md

 $ make
 $ sudo make install
 ```
+**Important Notes:**
+* Building the FFmpeg libraries can take > 15 minutes, depending on the platform.
+* If builing in an NVIDIA DeepStream container, you may need to install yasm first
+  * `apt-get install yasm`

 ### Installing OpenCV
 Copy and execute the following command to install the OpenCV development library.
 ```bash